gfelber/website/writeups/ctrl_space_hamal.md

 Everyone familiar with heap exploitation knows that this is a prime target to get memory leaks and defeat ASLR for the libc and heap memory regions (e.g. through leaking the linked list pointers of large bins).
 So how do we make `fread()` terminate early?

 TCP allows us to only close the writing end of a socket using the `shutdown(SHUT_WR)` syscall (`t.shutdown('send')` in pwntools) and turning it into a simplex connection.
-This means `fread()` will terminate early as it reaches and EOF and terminate allowing use to leak memory.
+This means `fread()` will terminate early as it reaches an EOF and terminate allowing us to leak memory.

-Note: Half-Open connections aren't support by SSL, so one way to prevent such an attack on other services would be to use SSL for all services.
+Note: Half-Open connections aren't supported by SSL, so one way to prevent such an attack on other services would be to use SSL.

 ## Exploitation
 So now that we know the vulnerabilities how do we properly chain and exploit them?
-First let's define some helper functions that allows us to do HTTP requests through pwntools:
+First let's define some helper functions that allow us to do HTTP requests through pwntools:

 Note: i use a bunch of aliases, a full list can be found [here](https://gist.github.com/gfelber/e213e0822b8c96da701fd39c8784e1c2)